danverbraganza/Links3/README.md

 I got it right.
 Then, a few days ago, I tried to solve the problem again and found a way of breaking up the problem into a better solution.

-## ll.go
+## link.go

-This github repo contains the package which defines ll.go, a go package that defines a linked list of integers.
+This github repo contains the package which defines link.go, a go package that defines a linked list of integers.

 `Cons` is the function that is used to construct and add to a linked list by